| Writing Mouse Handlers What this page is about

 yet you get what you want.
 Whereas window elements make sure you can

+cancel an operation if you mousedown and then change your mind.
 In keeping with an attempt to let WFS menus behave like standard menus,

 if so configured, the standard mouse handlers are a bit different from